Global airlines body raises alarm over bailout debts

 IATA data showed the lion’s share of bailouts came in the United States and western Europe, where Germany has agreed a 9-billion-euro package for Lufthansa.

-“Airlines particularly in Latin America need strong government support,” de Juniac told a news conference.
+“Airlines particularly in Latin America need strong government support,” IATA Director General Alexandre de Juniac told a news conference.

 IATA meanwhile urged governments to keep politics out of border controls after Britain and France became embroiled in a row over quarantine rules.